Thank you for contacting

 Official Warnings from IRS and Georgia DOR

-The Georgia Department of Revenue echoed the federal alert, stressing the impact of tax fraud on state resources.
+The Georgia Department of Revenue has echoed the federal alert, stressing the impact of tax fraud on state resources.
 Officials advise seniors to work with trusted tax professionals or a certified tax preparer while remembering that they are ultimately responsible for the accuracy of their tax returns and records.

 Protecting Taxpayers from Fraud